Blaster Certificate Training and Experience

 On-The-Job Training (experience)

-Success of the applicant is strongly dependant on the level and quality of on-the-job training provided by another certified blaster, i.e. the mentor.
+Success of the applicant is strongly dependent on the level and quality of on-the-job training provided by another certified blaster, i.e. the mentor.
 Without this valuable guidance the applicant will not adequately learn the technical nuances and safety protocols of the trade.
 An apprentice that obtains a wide variety of experiences in many geologic conditions has the best chance of passing the examination.

 Classroom Training and Duration